 Muslims taking part in Ramadan do not eat or drink anything during daylight hours, eating one meal (the ‘suhoor’ or ‘sehri’) just before dawn and another (the ‘iftar’) after sunset.
 The end of Ramadan is marked by ‘Eid-ul-Fitr’, the Festival of the Breaking of the Fast.
 A special celebratory meal is eaten during the festival, the first daytime meal for a month.

-Ramadan 2016, which starts on June 6th, includes the longest day of the year (June 20th) and fasts last over 18 hours on some days, making it all the more important to look after your health if you are fasting.
+Ramadan 2017, which is expected to start on May 26th or 27th, includes the longest day of the year (June 21st) and fasts last over 18 hours on some days, making it all the more important to look after your health if you are fasting.

 How does fasting affect the body?